Hermes: Efficient Global Homomorphic Aggregation over Mutable Packed Ciphertexts: Hermes: Native FHE for Outsourced Databases

-When all payload slots in a packed ciphertext have been deleted, the ciphertext becomes logically empty, although its auxiliary sum slot may still contain residual values.
-In Hermes, such ciphertexts are treated as semantically inert: they contribute nothing to aggregate queries, and further deletions are treated as no-ops.
-However, the ciphertext itself is retained in the database to preserve structural consistency unless explicitly garbage-collected.
-To maintain correctness, Hermes ensures that the auxiliary sum is updated to zero whenever the payload becomes empty.
-This guarantees that global aggregation remains accurate even in the presence of entirely deleted groups.
+All steps are performed homomorphically, ensuring slot occupancy consistency and maintaining statistical privacy.
+If all payload slots are deleted, the ciphertext is treated as semantically inert.
+It contributes nothing to aggregate queries, and the auxiliary sum naturally evaluates to zero, guaranteeing that global aggregation remains accurate even in the presence of entirely empty groups.